aheci/git-workflows-pres/slides/03-commits/02-disclosure.md

 ---
 title: Rebasing Disclosure
+style: |
+  img {
+    margin-bottom: 20px;
+  }
 ---

+---

 I want to be honest.
-This is a little scary at first.
+This was very scary at first.
 Missing parts of the previous instructions is what led to this gem:

 <img src="./wtf-git.png" />